eddywashere/node-stripe-membership-saas/README.md

 # Node Stripe Membership SaaS

 This project is a boilerplate express app for creating a membership/subscription site with [Stripe](https://stripe.com), [Mailgun](https://mailgun.com/signup), mongodb and swig.
 Inspired by [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter) and [RailsApps/rails-stripe-membership-saas](https://github.com/RailsApps/rails-stripe-membership-saas).
+It also handles stripe webhooks.

 Checkout the [demo](https://node-stripe-membership-saas.herokuapp.com/dashboard)!